danog/MadelineProto/README.md

-    MTProto - Extends MTProtoTools, handles initial connection, generation of authorization keys, istantiation of classes MTProtoTools - Extends all of the classes in MTProtoTools/ prime.py - prime module (python) for p and q generation PrimeModule.php - prime module (php) for p and q generation by wrapping the python module, using wolfram alpha or a (broken) built in engine
+    MTProto - Extends MTProtoTools, handles initial connection, generation of authorization keys, istantiation of classes MTProtoTools - Extends all of the classes in MTProtoTools/ prime.py - prime module (python) for p and q generation PrimeModule.php - prime module (php) for p and q generation by wrapping the python module, using wolfram alpha or a built in PHP engine
     RSA - Handles RSA public keys and signatures
     Tools - Various tools (positive modulus, string2bin, python-like range)
 ```